 Audience Feedback

 • This paper was co-written with queer theorist Joe Jukes and published in Networking Knowledge: MeCCSA Journal for Postgraduate Research’s ‘Dreaming of Another Place’ issue.
-Drawing from our independent disciplines of queer theory and photographic practice, this paper examines the creative and curatorial practices, and the theoretical frameworks that structure them, in relation to Queer Constellations: Artistic Trespass and Rural Gay Histories, an art exhibition that took place at the Museum of English Rural Life (MERL) between July and September 2021.
-As the exhibition inhabited a museum whose focus is grounded in the practices and culture of agricultural life, our paper explores themes of ‘dis-orientation’ as a form that queerness takes within such spaces, asking the question: is there queerness in rural life?
-This is then reflected upon through my own photographic practice, asking how photographs can function as a form of blending of worlds.
+Drawing from our independent disciplines of queer theory and photographic practice, it examines the creative and curatorial practices, and the theoretical frameworks that structure them, in relation to Queer Constellations: Artistic Trespass and Rural Gay Histories, an art exhibition that took place at the Museum of English Rural Life (MERL) between July and September 2021.

 • As a retired ecologist, I loved this exhibition and was intrigued by the tannin/cyanotypes and their link to the idea of ghost trees.